reedlevinson/home/logistics/systems.md

 [Linux](https://en.wikipedia.org/wiki/Linux) is a flavor of the [Unix](https://en.wikipedia.org/wiki/Unix) operating system.
 It is likely the most common OS in use today, and the one we use on all CS and Thayer systems.

-Definitive documentation for the Unix tools we use can be found in 'man pages' (short for "manual pages") on `plank.thayer.dartmouth.edu`.
+Definitive documentation for the Unix tools we use can be found in 'man pages' (short for "manual pages") on `plink.thayer.dartmouth.edu`.
 For example, to learn the details of the `ls` command, type `man ls`.

 > You're welcome to employ your favorite search engine, but beware that there are subtle variations in UNIX tools across its many flavors and distributions.
-> What you find online may not work on `plank` Linux.
+> What you find online may not work on `plink` Linux.

 For a deeper dive, there are many books on UNIX and all of its variants, including Linux (see below).